Adit3107/Razorpay/README.md

    git clone https://github.com/your-username/Razorpay.git
    cd Razorpay

-2.npm install
+2. npm install
    npm start

 3. Open the project in your browser at http://localhost:3000.

 ## ✨ Customization
   Feel free to customize the project to meet your needs:

   Modify components in src/ to change the layout or functionality.
   Update the Tailwind CSS configuration (tailwind.config.js) to add or modify styles.
 ##📚 Learning Outcomes
   Understand how to use Tailwind CSS to create responsive layouts.
   Practice replicating modern UI designs with reusable components.
   Learn to set up and structure a front-end project efficiently.
 ## ⚠️ Disclaimer
   This project is a clone created for educational purposes only.
 It is not affiliated with or endorsed by Razorpay.

 ## 🌟 Contributing
   Contributions are welcome!
 If you'd like to improve the project, feel free to fork the repository and submit a pull request.

 ## 📄 License
   This project is licensed under the MIT License.
 See the LICENSE file for details.